Wind Advisory issued for Foothills of the Southern Blue Mountains of Oregon by NWS - NewsBreak

 weather.gov

-Dense Fog Advisory issued for Eastern Columbia River Gorge of Oregon by NWS
+Dense Fog Advisory issued for Lower Columbia Basin of Oregon by NWS

-Effective: 2023-01-14 08:08:00 PST Expires: 2023-01-14 12:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Eastern Columbia River Gorge of Oregon DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL NOON PST TODAY * WHAT...Visibility less than one half mile in dense fog. * WHERE...In Oregon, Eastern Columbia River Gorge of Oregon.
-In Washington, Eastern Columbia River Gorge of Washington. * WHEN...Until noon PST today. * IMPACTS...Hazardous driving conditions due to low visibility.
+Effective: 2023-01-15 05:00:00 PST Expires: 2023-01-15 12:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Lower Columbia Basin of Oregon DENSE FOG ADVISORY IN EFFECT UNTIL NOON PST TODAY * WHAT...Visibility less than one half mile in dense fog. * WHERE...In Oregon, Lower Columbia Basin of Oregon.
+In Washington, Lower Columbia Basin of Washington. * WHEN...Until noon PST today. * IMPACTS...Hazardous driving conditions due to low visibility. * ADDITIONAL DETAILS...Low visibilities are likely along portions of I-84 and I-82.

 Comments / 0